arrow

 Remember that each channel can only scale to the market’s demand.
 Once you have a well-established system, the seven channels listed above require minimal effort to continue scaling.
 By understanding your campaign goals and choosing the right channels to achieve them, you can ensure that your marketing efforts are effective and efficient.

-A kind reminder: Remember that your competitors’ actions shouldn’t dictate your own.
+Important note: Remember that your competitors’ actions shouldn’t dictate your own.
 Just copying their tactics will only result in you following in their footsteps.
 Instead, use a competitor audit to strengthen your strategy, not simply mimic theirs.

 Step 8: Create Compelling Content